Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Introduction

 Based on this feature disentanglement framework, to our best knowledge, this is the first work to provide rigorous theoretical results for the feature-level two-stage learning process.
 We present the optimization trajectory and finite-time convergence analysis with feature learning and signal-noise decomposition techniques, offering deeper insights into the two-stage learning phenomenon (Theorem~\ref{the:stage1-Q}$\sim$\ref{the:stage2-P} in Section \ref{sec:main-theorems}).
 Specifically, our theorems reveal the precise dynamics of this two-stage phenomenon.
-In the elementary stage, the model fails to learn the nonlinear separable component $\mathcal{Q}$, as the norm of its weight matrix $\overline{V}$ stays close to its initial state and the training loss for this component remains high (Theorem~\ref{the:stage1-Q}).
-Meanwhile, the model rapidly learns the linear separable component $\mathcal{P}$, where the norm of its weight matrix $\overline{W}$ grows significantly and its loss drops to a small value (Theorem~\ref{the:stage1-P}).
+In the elementary stage, the model fails to learn the nonlinear separable component $\mathcal{Q}$, as the norm of its signal weight $\overline{V}$ stays close to its initial state and the surrogate loss for this component remains high (Theorem~\ref{the:stage1-Q}).
+Meanwhile, the model learns the linear separable component $\mathcal{P}$, where the norm of its signal weight $\overline{W}$ grows significantly and its loss drops to a small value (Theorem~\ref{the:stage1-P}).
 In the specialized stage, the model begins to learn the specialized knowledge $\mathcal{Q}$.
 The norm of $\overline{V}$ grows substantially, and its loss converges to a minimal value (Theorem~\ref{the:stage2-Q}).
-Crucially, the model preserves the previously acquired elementary knowledge during this stage, with the weight $\overline{W}$ and its associated loss remaining stable (Theorem~\ref{the:stage2-P}).
+Crucially, the model preserves the previously acquired elementary knowledge during this stage, with the weight $\overline{W}$ reinforcing the target signal direction and its associated loss remaining small (Theorem~\ref{the:stage2-P}).

 Finally, we discuss the spectral characteristics of attention weights in Section \ref{sec:coro}, highlighting the close relationship with the two-stage process.
-Specifically, in Corollary \ref{sec:coro}, we formalize this connection by examining the trace (the sum of eigenvalues) of the weight matrices for elementary and specialized knowledge.
-This theoretical finding aligns with experimental observations, demonstrating that smaller eigenvalues preserve elementary knowledge, while larger ones allow the model to progressively acquire specialized knowledge.
+Specifically, in Corollary \ref{sec:coro}, we formalize this connection by examining the trace (the sum of eigenvalues) of the weights for elementary and specialized knowledge.
+This theoretical finding demonstrates that smaller eigenvalues preserve elementary knowledge, while larger ones allow the model to progressively acquire specialized knowledge.